School of Rock (TV series): Production

 In August 2014, Nickelodeon announced a TV series adaptation of School of Rock, and the cast was revealed in March 2015.
 On April 5, 2016, Nickelodeon announced that School of Rock had been renewed for a 13-episode second season, and actress Breanna Yde announced on her Twitter account that production of season two began April 24, 2016.
 In April 2016, Jama Williamson was promoted to the regular cast for the series' second season.
 The second season premiered on Nickelodeon on September 17, 2016.
 Nickelodeon renewed the series for a 20-episode third season on December 2, 2016.
 The third season premiered on July 8, 2017.
 On November 15, 2017, Nickelodeon announced that the third season would be the last.
 Tony Cavalero reported on social media that the series finale was airing on April 8, 2018.
-The last episode of the third season as well as the series aired on April 8, 2018.
+The last episode of the third season, as well as the series, aired on April 8, 2018.

-Release

-On June 25, 2018, it was announced that School of Rock would stream on Hulu.